cgrymala/extended-super-admins/readme.txt

 This is the first version.

 == Upgrade Notice ==
+= 0.5a =
+This version fixes multiple bugs again, and includes further improvements to the user interface.
+An update is highly recommended.

 = 0.4a =
 This version fixes multiple bugs, and includes improvements to the user interface.
 An update is recommended.